Trace Elliot

 Trace Elliot is a United Kingdom-based bass amplification manufacturer, and has a sub-brand, Trace Acoustic, for acoustic instruments.

 History

-In 1979, a music shop in Romford, Essex, UK, called Soundwave was building and hiring out PA systems to local musicians.
-It soon became apparent that some of this equipment was not being used simply as PA but instead was being used by bass players, who for so long had to put up with under-powered amplification that was often merely a guitar amplifier with a modified tone circuit.

-The Soundwave owner, Fred Friedlein, and staff which included Alan Morgan (sales) and Stuart Watson (design engineer) realised the potential market and developed a range of products that incorporated MOSFET output stages driving large cabinets, including 15” drivers, and also the world's first bass-dedicated 4 x 10” cabinet, now an industry standard for all bass amp lines.
+A music shop in Romford, Essex, UK, called The Soundwave Bassplace opened in 1978.
+The shop began building and renting PA systems to local musicians and soon noticed that some of this equipment was instead being employed by bass players, who historically worked using slightly-modified guitar amplification, which was underpowered and unsuitable for their needs.
+In 1979, the shop's owner, Fred Friedlein, and his staff including Alan Morgan (sales) and Stuart Watson (design engineer) recognized the potential market for bass amplification and developed a new range of products incorporating MOSFET output stages driving large cabinets.
+Soundwave was then rebranded as Trace-Elliot.